henryfaulkner/Datel/README.md

 # Datel

 Wordle alternative, where you guess the month and year that event took place.

+### Using

+Next.js
+Tailwind
+New York Times Archive API